THE LIVING DHAMMA

 Overview

 Sri Lanka is not simply a place where Buddhism arrived and endured.
-It is a land where Buddhism organised civilisation itself—shaping kingship and governance, art and architecture, ritual and ethics, labour and leisure, and the very ways in which time is inhabited.
+It is a land where Buddhism organised civilisation itself, shaping kingship and governance, art and architecture, ritual and ethics, labour and leisure, and even how time is understood and inhabited.
+Buddhism absorbed pre-existing local traditions, interacted with other religions in the region and developed into a unique island philosophy shaping its soul.

 The Living Dhamma is a slow, interpretive journey through this living Buddhist landscape.
-It is not a conventional pilgrimage, nor a checklist tour of temples.
-Instead, it is shaped by how experiences are allowed to unfold—through attention, repetition, and quiet continuity.
+It is neither a conventional pilgrimage nor a checklist of sacred sites.
+Instead, it is shaped by allowing experience to unfold gradually, through attention, repetition, and a sense of quiet continuity.

-Across ten nights, guests move gently through ancient capitals, cave sanctuaries, royal monasteries, forest hermitages, and contemporary villages.
-Buddhism is encountered not only as philosophy or doctrine, but as a way of seeing, waiting, making, and relating—woven into everyday life.
+Over ten nights, the journey moves gently through ancient capitals, cave sanctuaries, royal monasteries, forest hermitages, and contemporary villages.
+Buddhism is encountered not only as philosophy or doctrine, but as a way of seeing, waiting, making, and relating, woven into the textures of everyday life.

 Previous